 This photo is of the corner of the board by the power socket.
 It shows the M.2 flash drive with the ribbon cable to the serial port passing over it, the wireless card and one of the internal USB sockets.
 There is also a black socket labelled VGA.
 The docs do mention a factory-fit option of a VGA output.
-I guess this is where it's connected and maybe the socket replaces the serial port on the back panel?
+In September 2017 Abdul confirmed my guess that this is where it's connected and that the VGA socket replaces one of the serial ports (on a 'plus') on the back panel.

 There is also a 6-pin header on the edge of the board with a link on the centre pins.
 I don't know what this does.

 This photo is of the two RAM SODIMM sockets.
 Just to the left is where the expansion connector is fitted on the t620 PLUS.